hileets/social-login-buttons/readme.md

 ```

 #### Customization
-By default the buttons display their own text however you can change thme to say whatever you want.
+By default the buttons display their own text however you can change them to say whatever you want.
 ```javascript
 <facebook-login text={'Anything you write here will be the button text'} ></facebook-login>
 ```